Community Health Educator Resume Example

 Mid-level resumes should show progression.
 You can talk about increasing engagement-for example, boosting workshop attendance by 25% or launching new wellness campaigns in schools or workplaces.

-For senior roles, focus on leadership.
+For senior roles, focus on leadership—something you can also emphasize in a cover letter.
 I recommend using numbers to show impact, like managing teams of 10+ educators or securing $50,000 in grant funding for community programs.

 You need a mix of clinical know-how and people skills to stand out as a health educator.
 Recruiters usually check your skills section first, so it matters a lot.